(Updated May 27, 2026) Saga IT

 This bidirectional sync is what makes Git-based workflows possible.
 You pull configurations into a Git repository, make changes (either directly in the files or through the Mirth Administrator), commit those changes, and push them to target environments through automated pipelines.

 MirthSync works with Mirth Connect 3.x and 4.x, OIE, and BridgeLink.
 The same CLI, the same commands, the same workflows.
-If you are evaluating your options after the Mirth Connect licensing change, MirthSync ensures your CI/CD investment carries over regardless of which engine you choose.
+If you are still choosing between OIE, BridgeLink, and commercial Mirth Connect after the licensing change, MirthSync ensures your CI/CD investment carries over regardless of which engine you choose.

 Setting Up MirthSync

-MirthSync is distributed as a Java JAR file.
+MirthSync is a JVM-based tool that ships in two convenient formats: an npm package (@saga-it/mirthsync) and a release archive on GitHub.
 You need Java 11 or later installed on any machine that will run MirthSync, including your CI/CD runners.

 Installation